zimfw/zimfw/modules/archive/README.md

 ---------

   * `archive` generates an archive based on file extension.
 Syntax is `archive myarchive.tar.gz /path/to/archive`
-  * `unarchive` unarchives a file based on the extension.
+  * `unarchive` unarchives files based on the extensions.
 Syntax is `unarchive myarchive.7z`

 Archive formats
 ---------------